 The power model includes provisions for power decay/degradation as a function of time;

-Interfaces to the DE424 and DE430 planetary ephemeris files and the comprehensive Dastcom5 ephemeris files with the orbital elements of over 750,000 asteroids and comets that are maintained at and available from JPL;
+Interfaces to the DE430 planetary ephemeris file and the comprehensive Dastcom5 ephemeris files with the orbital elements of over 1 million asteroids and comets that are maintained at and available from JPL.

 Interfaces to and includes editors for six MS Access databases containing input data for previously converged mission solutions, performance data for thrusters, solar arrays and launch vehicles, spice kernel ephemeris files for small bodies, and orbital elements of user defined bodies;

 Supporting applications to evaluate various events, conditions and information (such as nodal crossings, alignments, close approaches, and locations of solar system bodies) that are useful in the analysis of typical missions;